otrv4/otrv4/otrv4.md

 #### Domain parameters

-We reuse the previously defined G1 generator in ElGamal of DRE:
+We reuse the previously defined G1 generator in elliptic curve parameters:

 ```
 G1 = (11781216126343694673728248434331006466518053535701637341687908214793940427